 - Spouses’ Contributions: Courts often consider each spouse’s contributions to the acquisition, maintenance, or improvement of the property.
 A spouse who contributed more financially to the home purchase or maintained the property during the marriage may be entitled to a larger share of the real estate.

-- Children and Custody Arrangements: If the couple has children, the courts may consider the children’s needs when deciding who will stay in the family home.
-In many cases, the spouse with primary custody of the children may be allowed to remain in the house, significantly if moving would negatively impact the children’s stability.
+- Children and Custody Arrangements: If the couple has children, the court may consider the children’s needs when deciding who will remain in the family home.
+In many cases, the spouse with primary custody of the children may be allowed to remain in the house, especially if moving would negatively impact the children’s stability.

 The Role of Lawyers and Attorneys